zhuchcn/Metabase/README.md

 -----------

 This is a R package that provides a solution to handle data from quantitative experiments such as metabolomics and proteomics.
+It aims to reduce the data analysis workload, simplify tedious and repeating steps during data cleaning, transforming, summarizing and visualizing, and help researchers to analyze and explore their data easily.
 It uses R’s S4 object oriented programing system, inspired by the bioconductor R package Biobase and phyloseq for sequencing data.

 The virtual super class *mSet* is the base of this package.
 It has 4